 The value of partnership

-Snam’s Supplier Portal – a web platform that facilitates information exchange – has been updated
+Snam’s Supplier Portal – a web platform that facilitates information exchange and best practices sharing – has been updated

 For Snam, creating value partnerships with its suppliers means first and foremost relating to them in a transparent manner and, once the supply relationship has commenced, involving them in achieving long lasting performance through mutual growth.

-Throughout the relationship with its suppliers, Snam shares value by providing corporate know-how through a ‘knowledge sharing’ approach.
+Based on the “Shared Value” approach, Snam shares value by providing corporate know-how through knowledge sharing.
 This process aims to support companies in the supply chain throughout a continuous improvement process which, on the one hand, increases their competitiveness and, on the other, increases the reliability of the partnership with Snam, thus benefitting the final quality of the service provided.

 Businesses that want to provide goods, works or services to Snam Group companies have to share our passion for sustainable innovation and our commitment to reducing social and environmental risks and impact throughout the supply chain.